 We model and advocate for collaborative practice that enables resources, skills and expertise to be shared and where stakeholders are brought together to achieve common goals.

-We respect the rights of children as citizens and as active participants in their learning including their right to be consulted and listened to.
+We respect the rights of children as citizens and as active participants and decision makers in their learning, development and well-being.

 We act ethically and with integrity and use reflective practice in our work; we are a community of learners and support education and care services to learn, develop and thrive.

 We are committed to delivering on our promises by being accountable to each other, our stakeholders, our partners and funders through collaborative planning, communication and resourcing our work.